trajano/app-ms/README.md

 The technology stack used:

-- WSO2 Microservices
+- Vert.X as the reactive framework
+- Netty (part of Vert.X) as the web server and client technology
+- RESTEasy for JAX-RS
-  - with Spring
+- Spring for depdency injection
-  - with Spring-Data for persistence
+- Spring-Data for persistence
 - Hazelcast for any caching requirements
 - Docker
 - Docker-Compose